WAYS - PUPPETS IN MOTION Moving Puppets – Toward a Shared Perspective on Indian Performative Objects

-Nearly 2,000 figures from India sit in our shelves, display cases and storage.
-Some are fragile, some strikingly colourful, some barely researched.
+Nearly 2,000 figures from India sit in our shelves and storage.
+Some are fragile, some strikingly colourful, the most barely researched.
 They came to Lübeck through collectors – through networks, travels, personal relationships.
 Exactly how, we often don't know.
 That's what we want to change.

 Researching Together, on Equal Terms

-What matters to us about this programme: it's not about a German museum explaining a foreign collection.
+What matters to us about this programme: To learn more about the origins and significance of the objects together with our Indian project partners.
+What do these objects mean to the people whose cultures they come from, and what do they mean to us as the museum that preserves them?
 It's about finding out together what these figures mean – for the people whose cultures they come from, and for us as the museum that holds them.

 What We Want to Find Out

-Our Indian collection is the second largest in the house.
+The Indian artifacts constitute the second-largest group within the KOLK 17 collection.
 Many figures came to Lübeck through the collector Fritz Fey jun. – made possible in part by the close ties his wife Saraswati Fey had to India.
 But between place of origin and display case there is often a story we don't yet know.

 What Comes Next

-At the end of the first funding phase, a "Roadmap of Collaboration" will be developed – not a final report, but a living document about how international cultural partnerships can work on equal terms.
-At the end of 2026, we will apply for the second funding phase, in which the research could develop into a multi-year project.
+At the end of the first funding phase Anbahnungsvorhaben, a "Roadmap of Collaboration" will be developed – not a final report, but a living document about how international cultural partnerships can work on equal terms.
+At the end of 2026, we will apply for the second funding phase, in which the research could develop into a Exhibition Project.

 We'll keep you posted.